Is your WordPress user registration email not sending?

-For the final step, grab the license key from the WP Mail SMTP account and paste it here.
+For the final step, grab the license key from your WP Mail SMTP account and paste it here.
 This will enable future automatic updates.

-That’s it!
-You must have received a test email at the end of the wizard.
-This confirms that the WordPress user registration email not sending issue on your website has been fixed.
+You’ll be able to send a test email at the end of the wizard.
+This confirms that the issue with the WordPress user registration email not sending has been fixed.

 Step 3: Send All Emails From the Same Address (Optional)

-Apart from the user registration emails, your website might be sending emails from few different plugins.
+Apart from the user registration emails, your website might be sending emails from a few different plugins.

 WP Mail SMTP has a feature to force every plugin on your website to use the same email address.